byterubpay/byterub-site/_posts/2018-03-03-logs-for-the-Community-meeting-held-on-2018-03-03.md

 **\<sgp\_>** The next community meeting will be two weeks from today on 17 March.
 The Coffee Chat will be next Saturday on 10 March.
 **\<sgp\_>** 8.
 Conclusion
 **\<xmrmatterbridge> \<cryptochangements>** No open ideas?
 **\<sgp\_>** That’s all!
-Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #monero-community.
+Thanks for attending this ByteRub Community meeting, and we hope to see you on /r/ByteRubCommunity and #byterub-community.
 Take care, and know that change starts with YOU.
 **\<rehrar>** meeting 'officially' over
 **\<rehrar>** but 'unofficial' open ideas time starts now
 **\<sgp\_>** @cryptochangements we ran out of time, but I'm happy to still discuss them here